 The tool comes in a cardboard box, with a velvet pouch and a pamphlet with information in English.

 The pouch is much like those for sun-glasses, single stitched, with two nylon cords for closure.
 There were scuff marks here and there.
-Still, it will keep the tool lint-free, and prevent it from scratching or getting scratched by other items in a bag or pocket.
+It will keep the tool lint free, and prevent it from scratching or getting scratched by other items in a bag or pocket.
 Certainly better than nothing.

 Ready to use with no opening required are the glass-breaker and scale.

 The scale is engraved flawlessly onto the scissors handle, crisp and easy to read.
 Measurements do not begin from the end, so it cannot be used as a depth gauge, but for small items, it will do.
 It takes up no space and one could argue that it provides traction when holding the tool.